maikeru/arf/README.md

 * Display stats about the user
 * Set goals relating to the stats

+Some stats to display:
+Counts for each of the events
+* CommitCommentEvent
+* IssueCommentEvent
+* IssuesEvent
+* WatchEvent
+* PullRequestEvent
+* PushEvent
+* FollowEvent

 Goal Setting
 ------------
 The idea is to be able to set goals for your Github account.